- Head Coach

 While playing at Northeastern, the Franklin, Massachusetts, native was the team’s captain in 1996 and 1997, and helped NU to America East championships in 1994 and 1997.
 In his four years, he found his way into the record books on both sides of the ball, as his 19 career home runs rank high in Husky history and, defensively, he holds the NU record for errorless chances in a season with 242 (1997).

-Mason and his wife, Leigh, reside in Blacksburg and have a daughter, Anna.
+Mason and his wife, Leigh, reside in Blacksburg and have a daughter, Anna and son, Benjamin.